 - Repeat steps 4-11 for the DEFAULT namespace.

 - Click OK in the WMI Control (Local) Properties dialog to save the changes.

 - Run the lusrmgr.msc command from the Command Prompt to open Local Users and Groups (Local).

 - In the left pane, double-click Groups to display the list of groups.

 - Right-click Distributed COM Users and select Add to Group...

 - In the Distributed COM Users Properties dialog, click Add.

-- In the dialog that opens, in the Enter the object names to select field, type the user or group that is used by the Data Gateway service.
+- In the dialog that opens, in the Enter the object names to select field, type the user or group that is used by the data provider configuration account.